Playwriting & Poetry by Emma Goldman-Sherman

 Literary Magazines and Reviews:

-American Athenaeum; Anodyne; Anti-Heroin Chic; The Bangalore Review; The Bellingham Review; Boudin; Brilliant Flash Fiction; broadzine; Carmina; Chaotic Merge; Discretionary Love; Eckleburg; Exist Otherwise; Ghost Furniture Catalogue; Gigantic Sequins; Ink in Thirds; long con; The Manhattan Times; The Mersey Review; Moss Piglet; The Nature of Our Times; NonBinary Review; Oberon; Open Minds Quarterly; NUNUM; pink plastic house; Poetry Archive; Poetry Catalog; Queerlings; Sad Girls Club Blog; Strange Horizons; Telephone; Third Estate Art; tinderbox; Toyon; Wild Greens; Writers Resist.
+American Athenaeum; Anodyne; Anti-Heroin Chic; Bangalore Review; Bellingham Review; Boudin; Brilliant Flash Fiction; broadzine; Carmina; Chaotic Merge; Courtship of the Wings; Discretionary Love; Eckleburg; Exist Otherwise; Ghost Furniture Catalogue; Gigantic Sequins; Ink in Thirds; International Human Rights Arts Movement; long con; The Manhattan Times; The Mersey Review; Moss Piglet; NonBinary Review; North Dakota Review; Oberon; One Art; Open Minds Quarterly; NUNUM; pink plastic house; Poetry Archive; Poetry Catalog; Quartet; Queerlings; Sad Girls Club Blog; Second Coming; Strange Horizons; Telephone; The Word’s Faire; Third Estate Art; tinderbox; Toyon; Wild Greens; Writers Resist.

 ANTHOLOGIES:

-Best MicroFictions 2025; IHRAM Anthology; The Nature of Our Times; Nasty Women Poetry Anthology; Last Stanza Anthologies; 2024 Pride Anthology Before the Veil; An Adrienne Rich Tribute Anthology from Split Oak Press.
+Best MicroFictions 2025, 2026; IHRAM Anthology; The Nature of Our Times; Nasty Women Poetry Anthology; 2024 Pride Anthology Before the Veil; The Fish Anthology, 2023; An Adrienne Rich Tribute Anthology from Split Oak Press.

 CHAPBOOKS: